Placement for Faculty of Public Health trainees

 - development of telemedicine care pathways and associated business cases with secondary care consultants, for local prison services

-- writing an environmental sustainability strategy for the STP and subsequent presentation to the Transformation Board
+- writing an environmental sustainability strategy for the Surrey Transport Plan and subsequent presentation to the Transformation Board

 - undertaking an evidence review to inform local prescribing guidelines for testosterone

 - writing health equity audit of NHS Health Checks

 - leading development of local place based health profiles with colleagues in the Integrated Care System

 - developing template for local community needs assessment

 - modelling impact on cost and coverage of different approaches to prioritising NHS Health Checks